Montana-Media-Arts/220-creative-coding2-Spring2024/modules/week-5/_posts/2017-12-30-conclusions.md

 ---
 title: Weekly Conclusions
-module: 5
+module: 4
 jotted: false
 ---

 # Weekly Conclusions

-This week, we covered some more advanced topics and reviewed prior topics to reinforce our knowledge.
-Hopefully, it was challenging and interesting!
+This week we covered a lot.
+We learned about classes, objects and arrays.
+Those are no small things.
+These are all part of the Object-Oriented paradigm.
+We can use these techniques to help us build some really cool things.